FirePlank/Auto-Chess/README.md

 I made a little video showcasing the bot which can be viewed on my google drive here: https://drive.google.com/file/d/1XvPG42slB2txM0sW6VHnB4g4HXXF496n/view?usp=sharing

+## Upcoming Features
+- The ability to promoto independedly.
+Right now when the bot wants to promote the user has to click the promotion piece manually.
+This is easy to implement but i'm just too lazy right now to do it.

 ## Troubleshooting
 If the bot is not detecting the board, on chess.com try changing the board sceme to brown and the pieces to classical in the settings.